Internet Accuracy ProjectInternet Accuracy Project

 Fishing, diving, boating, art collecting, and in his early years, featherweight boxing, golf, and skiing.

-For more information on this multi-Emmy and Tony award-winning actor, visit our biographical profile of Hume Cronyn.
+For source data, or more information about this actor, visit our biographical profile of Hume Cronyn.

 President Dwight D. Eisenhower